How to Prepare for Your Digital Afterlife

 Aside from their more peaceful approach to mortal salience, there are other reasons why it’s no surprise that this is being trialled in Japan.
 Almost a quarter of Japan’s population is over 65, and the birth rate has halved in the last six decades.
 With Yahoo! charging 180 yen/month, it means Japan’s “death industry” is approaching a boom era.
 Here in the UK, average age and birth rates might be a little more positive, but it’s not like people aren’t dying.
 Untended and inaccessible social media accounts can plague bereaved families with haunting notifications about how you once liked a “Polar Bear Humps Seal” video or endorsed Dominos Pizza UK & Ireland, with worst case scenarios leading to creepy, virtual resurrections.
 And the eventual automatic deletion of inaccessible accounts can lead to the loss of work, photos, blogs, writing, music and any other stuff you stored online.

-So, what are the choices in the UK (where I’m from), and are people paying enough attention?
+So, what are our choices in the UK, and are we paying enough attention?

 “Considering over half of the people in the UK do not have a will (or know where to find a copy if someone dies), it is perhaps indicative of the way that we do not want to think or talk about our own deaths or dying,” explains Selina Ellis Gray over email.
 Selina works at the University of Lancaster – specialising in digital remains, ghostly presences and “end of life” technologies.
 “Therefore, its not surprising that in a recent survey, only 20 percent of people had even considered their digital legacy.”